datacequia/go-dogg3rz/README.md

 ## Vision

-The Dogg3rz Project seeks to enable  the orchestration of living knowledge through self-service cross-organizational collaboration of composable Data Products that fulfill [FAIR Principles](https://www.nature.com/articles/sdata201618.pdf) and embody the [architectural quantum of Data Mesh that defines the Data Product](https://martinfowler.com/articles/data-mesh-principles.html#LogicalArchitecturedataProductTheArchitecturalQuantum).
+The Dogg3rz Project seeks to enable  the orchestration of living knowledge through self-service cross-organizational collaboration of composable linked data products that fulfill [FAIR Principles](https://www.nature.com/articles/sdata201618.pdf) and embody the [architectural quantum of Data Mesh that defines the Data Product](https://martinfowler.com/articles/data-mesh-principles.html#LogicalArchitecturedataProductTheArchitecturalQuantum).

 ## Overview